 HIPAA AND HITECH

-The Health Insurance Portability and Accountability Act (HIPAA) and subsequent Health Information Technology for Economic and Clinical Health (HITECH) Act defines policies, procedures, and processes that are required for companies that store, process, or handle electronic protected health information.
+The Health Insurance Portability and Accountability Act (HIPAA) and subsequent Health Information Technology for Economic and Clinical Health (HITECH) Act define policies, procedures, and processes that are required for companies that store, process, or handle electronic protected health information (PHI).

-Health Care Organizations face some of the strictest and most complex regulations in the form of HIPAA and HITECH laws.
+Health Care Organizations face some of the strictest, most complex data security regulations and standards set in the form of HIPAA and HITECH laws.

 The result has been something of an upheaval as IT leaders in Health Care are facing greater responsibilities while formalized regulations are constantly evolving and becoming more complex in response to industry demands.